kenankd/GameStore/README.md

 The app uses the IGDB API for fetching game data based on user searches.
 You will need to obtain your own API key from the IGDB API website (https://api-docs.igdb.com/#getting-started) and insert it into the app's code for it to work correctly.

 Additionally, the app uses a 2nd API for storing and retrieving reviews.
 This API requires its own authentication and setup.
 Please refer to the API documentation (https://rma23ws.onrender.com/api-docs/#/) for more information.

-## Contributions

-Contributions to the GameStore app are welcome!
-If you find any bugs, have suggestions for new features, or want to improve the app's codebase, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to the developers and maintainers of the IGDB API and 2nd API for providing the necessary data and storage capabilities that power the GameStore app.

----

-_Replace the placeholders (like your_username) and add additional information as needed to complete the README file for your specific project._